alaurenson/Shantou-2018/Assembly/READEME.md

 ## Assembly

 The first step in many bioinformatic pipelines is to assemble your raw sequencer output into workable data.
+We'll begin by obtaining all of the necessary software.

 ----